bappyBDN/Smart_Office_Monitor/README.md

 ### Step 1: Data Collection

-Device data can come from IoT hardware or a demo simulator.
+Device data comes from IoT hardware or a demo simulator.

-In a real system, this data can come from devices like ESP32 or Wokwi simulation.
+In real life, this data can come from devices like ESP32 or Wokwi simulation.

-For the demo version, a simulator creates realistic device activity based on office hours.
+For the demo version, a simulator creates realistic device activity.

 ---

 ### Step 2: Data Storage

-All device information is stored in a simple JSON data file.
+All device information is stored in a simple data file.

 The stored information includes: